Chapplication/chatty-friend/README.md

 ### Wake Word Configuration

-The default wake word is "Amanda" but can be customized using [OpenWakeWord](https://github.com/dscripka/openWakeWord).
+The default wake word is "Amanda" but can be changed to "oliver" or customized using [OpenWakeWord](https://github.com/dscripka/openWakeWord).
 To train a custom wake word:

 1. Follow the [OpenWakeWord training guide](https://github.com/dscripka/openWakeWord#training-custom-models)
 2. Generate your custom `.tflite` model
 3. Replace the model file in the project
 4. Update the wake word in configuration

-*Note: Future versions will support "Amanda" as the default wake word.*

 ### Primary Contact System